What do we wear rafting?

 Do I have to know how to swim?

-Swimming ability is not required, except during the high spring water.
-On all of our trips a PFD is worn at all times.
+Except during the high spring water, swimming ability is not required.
+On all of our trips, a type-5 coast guard rated PFD (personal floatation device) is worn at all times.
 We suggest you should be comfortable around water.
 Also, please remember that whitewater rafting is an active sport that requires some exertion on your part.
 The larger the rapids, the better your physical condition should be.
 Adirondac Rafting Company is proud of our perfect safety record thanks to our professional staff.

 Where can we stay?